Page Top

 No, you cannot.

-At the time of registration, I will not be in the country where I want to take the test.
+At the time of registration, I will not be in the country/area where I want to take the test.
 What should I do?

-Please make sure to apply with the institution conducting the test in the country where you plan to take it.
+Please make sure to apply with the institution conducting the test in the country/area where you plan to take it.
 Registration methods differ by country.
 Please contact the local institution.
-If you cannot apply for the test by yourself, please ask a friend or acquaintance in the country where you want to take the test for help with registration.
+If you cannot apply for the test by yourself, please ask a friend or acquaintance in the country/area where you want to take the test for help with registration.

 2.Levels